nikimanoledaki/data_stream_analytics/README.md

 docker-compose run --rm web bundle exec rspec
 ```

+## Process
+The first step was to set up a Docker container with a Rails application, a Postgres Database, and a Kafka consumer group based on the Racecar gem.
+Racecar is a high-level library that uses Ruby-Kafka to integrate Kafka and Rails easily and quickly.

 ## Design

-The first step was to set up a Docker container with a Rails application, a Postgres Database, and a Kafka consumer group through Racecar.
-Racecar is a high-level library that uses Ruby-Kafka to integrate Kafka and Rails easily and quickly.

 ### Edge cases

-#### Duplicates

-#### Missed messages
+- Assumptions: data is new and not duplicated, data is not missing, data is received in JSON format.
+- Node_id Long integer 8-byte